VirajAgarwal1/lox/README.md

 **Parser Generation**: Code generation happens at build-time in Go.
 You cannot generate and use parser code in the same execution - you must run your program twice (once to generate, once to use).

 **Edge Cases**: While extensively tested, not all possible edge cases are covered.
-Use with appropriate care in production environments.
+Use with appropriate care.

 ## Design Philosophy